SonicSpeedrunning/LiveSplitASL/README.md

 **Known Bug:** will split on completing a Special Stage, however as the special stages are not part of any known run I feel this is a non-issue.

 Currently no auto-start or auto-reset as previous implementation attempts were undesirable.

+(Timer may be getting reset on main menu, needs testing)